 Backing Up On The Opposite Side

 It can be even more challenging when you have to back up in the direction of the passenger seat as you cannot look out of the window.
 Also, it is in the opposite direction of the vehicle you are sitting in. look over your shoulder and look through the back window of your vehicle.
 Focus on the rear end of the trailer and maneuver it into the right place.
-Once again do not be afraid to go forwards and move back in to correct you angles.
+Once again do not be afraid to go forwards and move back in to correct your angles.
 Do not worry about who is watching, keep safety your priority, relax and reverse.

 Find Somebody Who Can Help

-It can be a really great idea to have someone stand on the rear end.
+It can be a great idea to have someone stand on the rear end.
 Someone who can assess the situation and make sure that you know you are going in the right direction.
 A ground guide can be really helpful if you are backing up on the passenger side or if you need to make a really hard angle.
 You can communicate with each other in two ways.
 That is either you can either shout at each other or follow simple hand gestures.

-The ground guide can motion his hands towards himself and guide you as you reverse.
+The ground guide can motion with his hands towards himself and guide you as you reverse.
 If they are bent towards the right side, you need to go rearwards while steering right but if they are bent in the opposite direction you need to go rearwards while steering left.
 If the ground guide is standing straight and motion to reverse, you need to back up straight.
-And if they have positioned their hands in a cross, you need to stop immediately.
+And if they have positioned their hands in across, you need to stop immediately.
 This is much easier than shouting at each other.

-Backing up with a trailer can be really hard and may even make you self-conscious.
+Backing up with a trailer can be hard and may even make you self-conscious.
 You need to make sure that you have practiced the process enough times that you would not be completely unguided while doing it in a real situation.
 Longer trailers are slightly easier to back up as they have a longer response time.